 Chuy: Was he from Mexico?

 Nacho: No, casi todos somos, we’ve been here a long time, both sides of the family.

-Chuy: So, on your dad’s sides, where do you go back to?
+Chuy: So, on your dad’s sides, how far back do you go?

 Nacho: Land grants.

 Nacho: Think Toyota plant.
 That’s where it was.